joshgerdes/jekyll-uno/_posts/2021-07-13-validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ![Export-AzRuleData](/uploads/powershellise_exportazruledata.png "Export-AzRuleData")

-Because I want to get the most data available across all resources, I will Target everything with the '-All' parameter.
+Because I want to get the most data available across all resources, I will target everything with the '_-All_' parameter.

 1. First, we need to connect to the Azure subscription and then **connect** to the **Azure** subscription we have access to or are targeting by running the following: